StreetCatLove/hellostreetcat/divest.md

 Twitch just temp banned our comrade <a href="https://www.youtube.com/@lesbianhotsauce">LesbianHotSauce</a> for her account name, forcing her to change it.
 This is just their latest in a long line of undeserved bans to leftist streamers including Leaping Larry, Lenin Smesh, Adrienne Vixen, and more.
 Amazon is a target of BDS.
 Its about time we #divestfromtwitch and create communities on other streaming sites 🍉

 We are suggesting you consider taking the following actions as you are able:
-* Remove streamelements from stream, consider using firebot.app
+* Remove streamelements from stream, consider using firebot.app or <a href="https://github.com/StreetCatLove/streetcat_utils/blob/main/twitch-bot.py">DIY</a>
 * Discourage non-prime subs
 * Discourage buying bits
 * Promote buymeacoffee or similar over subs